 Rockset Security Design

-Security is important to Rockset and taken very seriously.
+Security is a top priority at Rockset and is taken very seriously.
 This document describes the current state of security of Rockset.
-This information can change rapidly, as we are constantly improving our security as we continue to build our product.
-Rockset is not yet compliant with HIPAA, SOX or PCI.
+This information can change rapidly, as we are constantly improving our security and as we continue to build our product.
+Rockset is SOC2 Type II compliant, GDPR & CCPA compliant, HIPAA ready, but not yet compliant with SOX or PCI.

 Use Of Cloud Infrastructure